 - CB5138-3: In 2021, we nominated our second clinical candidate, CB5138-3, a first-in-class therapeutic under development for the treatment of idiopathic pulmonary fibrosis and other fibrotic diseases.
 Our CB5138-3 product candidate has shown positive preclinical results, with significant anti-fibrotic and anti-inflammatory properties in models of IPF.
-In addition, we believe CB5138-3 has the potential to provide a better safety and tolerability profile than currently approved IPF drugs, which are poorly tolerated with significant gastrointestinal and/or skin toxicity.
-When combined with our promising preclinical data, we believe CB5138-3 could provide important clinical and commercial advantages over current standard of care.
+In addition, we believe CB5138-3 has the potential to provide a better safety profile than currently approved IPF drugs, which are poorly tolerated with significant gastrointestinal and/or skin toxicity.
 This program is currently in IND-enabling studies.
-To date, we have not seen any notable systemic toxicity in rodent or non-human primate studies.
-Due to additional planned formulation work, we plan to file an Investigational New Drug ("IND") Application in the second half of 2023 and begin a first-in-human study shortly thereafter. - CB4211: Our most advanced clinical candidate, CB4211, is a first-in-class therapeutic under development for the treatment of NASH and obesity.
+We have been working to improve the formulation to address injection site reactions seen in earlier toxicology studies.
+We plan to file an Investigational New Drug ("IND") Application in the second half of 2023, dependent on identifying a suitable formulation.
+We expect to begin a first-in-human study shortly thereafter, subject to availability of additional resources. - CB4211: Our most advanced clinical candidate, CB4211, is a first-in-class therapeutic under development for the treatment of NASH and obesity.
 In August 2021, we released positive topline data from our Phase 1a/1b clinical study of CB4211.
 The Phase 1b stage of this study was designed to assess the safety, tolerability, and activity of CB4211 in obese subjects with nonalcoholic fatty liver disease.
 The study met its primary endpoint as CB4211 was well-tolerated and appeared safe with no serious adverse events.
 The evaluation of the exploratory endpoints in the Phase 1b portion of the trial showed significant reductions from baseline in key biomarkers of liver damage, ALT and AST, and in glucose levels in the CB4211 group compared to placebo after four weeks of treatment, with a trend towards lower body weight.
 We believe the positive clinical data from our CB4211 trial is an important validation of our overall approach to drug discovery, serving as a proof point that novel analogs of peptides encoded in the mitochondrial genome can impact systemic biological pathways in humans while having an attractive safety and tolerability profile.
-We have been working to further improve the formulation for CB4211 and intend to partner this program before moving forward into further clinical trials. - CB5064 Analogs: Our discovery efforts have identified CB5064 Analogs, a family of peptides that are agonists of the apelin receptor.
+We intend to partner this program before moving forward with further development. - CB5064 Analogs: Our discovery efforts have identified CB5064 Analogs, a family of peptides that are agonists of the apelin receptor.
 By utilizing the protective apelin signaling pathway, our CB5064 Analogs have the potential to address a variety of unmet medical needs such as our initial target of Acute Respiratory Distress Syndrome ("ARDS").
 We believe our CB5064 Analogs could be effective in ARDS from a variety of different causes, such as bacterial or viral pneumonia, including COVID-19 associated ARDS.
 In a preclinical mouse model of ARDS, treatment with CB5064 Analogs reduced fluid accumulation in the lungs and a corresponding broad reduction in levels of key pro-inflammatory cytokines secreted into the lung fluid, when compared to treatment with a placebo control. - Discovery Efforts: Our discovery efforts have resulted in the identification of multiple unique and previously unidentified peptides encoded within the mitochondrial genome.
 Many of these natural sequences and their novel analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases.
 Our research efforts have identified and focused on certain of these novel analogs that have demonstrated greatest therapeutic potential.
 We plan to further explore these peptide families for the potential treatment of a variety of diseases, subject to resource availability and the requirements of our more-advanced programs.